 Of course, the book of Revelation in the Bible is regularly mined for more hints of the coming apocalypse.

 Fortunately, not all omens presage disaster.
 A sneeze was seen as a good omen in Greece, for example.
-A bright sun suddenly appearing amid the clouds today often is seen as a sign that the heavens are looking down favorably.
+A bright sun suddenly appearing amid the clouds today often is seen as an indication hat the heavens are looking down favorably.

 Regardless, all omens good or bad are merely superstitions.